kzh/infra/README.md

 Tailscale is used to remotely `kubectl` into the cluster.
 Administrative internal services are exposed behind mTLS.

 > **Note:** This setup is nothing more than to deploy my hobby projects.
 It's more than likely overkill.
-I'm most definitely leaking money from overprovisioning resources haha.
+I'm most definitely hemorrhaging money from overprovisioning resources haha.

 ## Docs
 #### Kubernetes